Hardening the electric system

 To safely perform this hardening work, we may need to address certain trees or shrubs that are located too close to the electric equipment.
 This work may include:

-- Pruning or cutting down dead, diseased, dying or defective trees that may compromise the powerlines
+- Pruning or cutting down dead, diseased or dying trees that may compromise the powerlines

 - Maintaining a minimum clearance of 4 feet around powerlines in high fire-threat areas and establishing minimum clearances of 12 feet or more at the time of prune